HenrikThoroe/SWC-2021/README.md

 ```

 For more detailed information about available flags use `blokus* --help` where `*` should be replaced with `test`, `bench`, ...

+You can setup your development environment using `source ./dev-setup`.
+It will install some handy aliases for a better workflow.